 Given the company’s standing today, it is hard to believe Vertex Systems ever experienced “credibility” issues.
 The success of Vertex speaks for itself.

-Vertex Systems head office in Finland
+Vertex Systems head office in Finland & Vertex office in the UK.

 It is also a long time since Vertex’s founders worked out of a cellar.
 As well as their office in Finland, they also set up shop in England in 2004 – a move that led to significant business growth.
 At the time, Britain’s building industry was going through a remarkable change.
 Modular building was rapidly gaining ground, and Vertex provided the right tools for customers aiming to automate their production chain and develop solutions with effective planning systems.